 Christian skits for youth groups can take a dull lesson and turn it into something memorable that will get teens talking.
-If you've been teaching youth groups for any length of time, you know that there are times when a lesson falls flat or you need some extra material to keep things moving.
-Skits are perfect for filling this type of voice.
-Not only are they funny and interesting, but they get the youth group members out of the seats and involved in what is going on in class.
+If you're wondering where to find skits for youth groups, you can check out original skits, browse online, or shop in Christian bookstores.
+Not only are youth skits funny and interesting, but they get the youth group members out of their seats and involved in the class.

 When to Use Youth Group Skits for Teens

-There are many different occasions when you might want to use a skit with your youth group.
-Remember that skits can be as long or as short as you'd like them to be.
+There are many occasions when you might want to use a skit with your youth group.
 They can be acted from scenes out of the Bible, created on the fly or made to suit a specific topic or two.
 Some good times to use skits in your youth group include:

 - When finishing one Bible study and starting another topic as a transition